Langton Star Centre

 Astronomy

 We have a large astronomy group here at The Langton who are based at The Langton Observatory.
-We have a variety of optical telescopes and a radio telescope that the group use.
-The astronomy group are able to access the observatory during the evening at weekends and also organise and run our Stargazing Live events, where the public can visit the observatory on the first Friday of every month from October to March.
-Recently the astronomy group have used our radio telescope to hunt for radio waves from Jupiter and this year they have started to hunt for Muons, particles from cosmic rays, to see if their number are affected by solar activity.
+We have a variety of optical telescopes that the group use.
+The astronomy group are able to access the observatory during observing sessions and run our Stargazing Live events, where the public can visit the observatory.
+The picture below show’s Dr Gaby Roch presenting at our Autumn 2023 Moon festival, an event that was run in conjunction with the Mandarin department.